Annual Report 2022

 Craig is passionate about creating member-centric organisations.
 He is a Fellow of CPA Australia, a Graduate of the Australian Institute of Company Directors and holds a Bachelor of Commerce degree.

-Adam joined CoINVEST in June 2020 and leads the Scheme compliance, operations and marketing functions for the Fund.
+Adam joined CoINVEST in June 2020 and leads the membership and operations functions for the Fund.

 Adam came to CoINVEST from Incolink where he had executive roles as General Manager Member Experience and Special Projects Executive.
-Prior to that Adam had senior roles at Origin Energy in Solar and Retail Operations and customer experience at ANZ Bank.
-Adam is currently studying a dual Masters at Swinburne, MBA Executive and Masters of Entrepreneurship and Innovation.
+Prior to that, Adam had senior roles at Origin Energy in Solar and Retail Operations and customer experience at ANZ Bank.

 Want to drill down further?
 Click the links below to download the Financial Report or the full Annual Report.